nguyen-nguyen-06/githubPlayground/README.md

  - git checkout <name>: to change to a designated branch
  - clear: to clear the terminal screen
  - git commit -m "" -m "" : the first is header, the 2nd is message
+ - git merge <branch name>: to merge a specified branch with the main
+ - git diff <branch name>: show the total difference between the branch and the main